lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC C/D and SCHC F/R are located on both sides of the LPWAN transmission, i.e. on the Dev side and on the Network side.

 Let's describe the operation in the Uplink direction.
 The Device application packets use IPv6 or IPv6/UDP protocols.
 Before sending these packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC F/R is performed (see {{Frag}}).
-The resulting SCHC Fragments are sent as one or more L2 frames to an LPWAN Radio Gateway (RG) which forwards them to a Network Gateway (NGW).
+The resulting SCHC Fragments are sent to an LPWAN Radio Gateway (RG) which forwards them to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R and then to the SCHC C/D for decompression.
 The SCHC F/R and C/D on the Network side can be located in the NGW or somewhere else as long as a tunnel is established between them and the NGW.
 Note that, for some LPWAN technologies, it MAY be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.
 The SCHC C/D and F/R on both sides MUST share the same set of Rules.
 After decompression, the packet can be sent over the Internet